Policies & Procedures in Room 60

 If your child would like to celebrate her/his birthday with a HEALTHY treat in class, please schedule the day with me in advance.
 It is best to send individual pre-cut treats along with the appropriate supplies so that we may celebrate at morning recess or at the end of the day.

 We will take a few minutes before lunch to sanitize hands.
 Even though I love to see student's smiling face, after they eat, they are to go to the playground, not come back to the classroom.

 Our lunchtime begins at 11:35.
 If you are planning to join your child for lunch, please meet him/her in the hallway by the office.
 We will travel this way to lunch, and you can meet up with your child at this time.

 Our class has PE on Tuesday and Friday.
 In order to participate fully, it is important that children come to school wearing appropriate clothing and comfortable running shoes (no flip flops) on these days.

-Respect for the school, classroom, other human beings from students, aides, teachers and parents are highly expected.
+Respect for the school, classroom, other human beings such as students, aides, teachers and parents are highly expected.
 As much as I can encourage and enforce respectful behavior, I also need support from home.
 Weekly progress reports will rate how children do at school.
-Emails will be sent on a daily basis if the need arises.
-Students will choose not only rewards for good behavior, but they will choose consequences for their inappropriate behavior in order to make a change to appropriate and respectful behavior.
+Emails will be sent on an as need basis.
+Students will choose not only rewards for good behavior, but they will choose consequences for their inappropriate behavior in order to make a change toward respectful behavior.